Insects, bugs, grubs…what have you. They’re not exactly nice to look at, and those pincers and beady eyes don’t look very, er, palatable, either.

-Rule # 1: Know What Bugs To Eat
+Rule # 1: Know What Bugs to Eat

 Learn how to identify the good ones from the bad.
 Brightly colored insects and bugs that emit foul odors are usually poisonous, so stay away from them.
-Insects like ticks, mosquitoes, and flies carry diseases like dengue fever and Lyme disease so they are also a big no-no. Stick to “safe” insects like grasshoppers, locusts, and larvae, which we’ll be discussing further along the way.
+Insects like ticks, mosquitoes, and flies carry diseases like dengue fever and Lyme disease so they’re also a big no-no. Stick to “safe” insects like grasshoppers, locusts, and larvae, which we’ll be discussing further along the way.

-Rule #2: Know Where To Find Them
+Rule #2: Know Where to Find Them

 Looking for bugs is not exactly rocket science.
 You can find most of them hiding under rocks or beneath felled trees and rotten barks.
-A lot of ant species are edible so find the tell-tale anthill and you’ve got some crunchy munchies.
+A lot of ant species are edible, so find the tell-tale anthill and you’ve got some crunchy munchies.
 Grasshoppers, crickets, and locusts can be found in tall grass and meadows.

-Rule # 3: Don’t Do A Bear Grylls
+Rule # 3: Don’t Do a Bear Grylls

-Rule # 4: When In Doubt, Try A Tiny Bit First
+Rule # 4: When in Doubt, Try a Tiny Bit First

-Some people may be allergic to insects.
+Some people may be allergic to edible insects.
 If you’re not sure about insect hypersensitivity, you can take a tiny cooked morsel and eat it.
 Wait for a couple of hours and check for any allergic reactions.
 If you have none, they are probably safe to eat.

-These bugs are packed with as much protein and fat as a roasted chicken breast and contain significant amounts of carbohydrates.
+These edible bugs are packed with as much protein and fat as a roasted chicken breast and contain significant amounts of carbohydrates.

 A net can come in pretty handy for actively collecting grasshoppers, but you can also build a trap using jars and a bit of bait.
 Place your jar on its side and put some bait inside.
 Molasses work great as bait, but they can drown the grasshoppers.
 If you want to catch them live, stick to fruits or dry leftovers.
 After a day, you should be able to catch more than a handful.

 Some people prefer to catch their hoppers live so they can feed the insects with cornmeal or water to clean out their digestive systems.
-Some people also feed them with herbs and spices the day before cooking to improve the grasshoppers’ taste.
+Some people also feed them herbs and spices the day before cooking to improve the grasshoppers’ taste.

 The most popular species for human consumption is arguably the hormigas culonas or the “fat-bottomed ants” of Colombia.
 These winged ants can grow as big as cockroaches and have butts engorged with eggs.
 Considered the Colombian version of caviar, they are hunted in the spring and are a local delicacy.
 Other edible ant species include giant weaver ants, carpenter ants, and honeypot ants, to name a few.

 Ants are usually roasted until crunchy.
 Then they’re salted and eaten as snacks.
 To harvest them, you’ll have to find their nests or anthills and use a stick to collect them.
-You can rig a similar trap that can also be used to catch grasshoppers.
+You can rig a trap that can also be used to catch grasshoppers.

-Nothing goes to waste when you’re snacking on earthworms because you obviously don’t have to deal with bones--- the entire worm is virtually edible.
+Nothing goes to waste when you’re snacking on earthworms because you obviously don’t have to deal with bones—the entire worm is virtually edible.
 They’re also found anywhere that has soil.
 The best time to collect them is after it has rained when the ground is soft and wet.
 After a particularly strong rain shower, earthworms are also known to crawl out of their burrows so they don’t drown.

 Now, before you dig in, make sure you know the difference between an earthworm and other types of worms.
 Ascaris lumbricoides, or a roundworm, is a parasitic species that may look similar to the earthworm.
 Here’s how to tell them apart.

 To eat earthworms, you’d have to clean them first from the inside by purging them.
 Otherwise, they’ll retain an unpleasant, grainy texture.
 You can purge earthworms by submerging them in the water for a couple of hours or feeding them cornmeal for at least a day.
 Boiling these worms can help get rid of the ickiness.
-You can also fry, roast or smoke them afterward.
+You can also fry, roast, or smoke them afterward.